 There are many different options available for backing up.
 This might include copying files and folders to a rewritable CD or DVD, USB drive, or external hard drive, or even using a cloud backup solution so you can access and sync your files and folders between different devices.

+However, doing all this might make it difficult to manage your backups properly and effectively.
 This is where backup software really comes into its own, as it allows you to more easily manage and automate backing up tasks, allowing you to just let everything run and save in the background while you're working.

 There are a number of paid-for back software solutions available, but even better is that there are also free versions available so you can discover for yourself which software is best for you.